caravanuden/personal_website/content/about.md

 ---
 ![that's me!](/images/about/cara.jpg "that's me!")

+I'm an MS in Computer Science student at Stanford.
+Here, I'm specializing in the Artificial Intelligence track.

-I'm a machine learning engineer at Wayfair, where I work on competitor product matching at the terabytes of data scale.
-My team won the Wayfair Hackathon in 2019 with our Clusterbrowse project.
+Before this, I was a machine learning engineer at Wayfair, where I worked on various visual similarity and exact product matching projects.

 I graduated from Dartmouth College, where I studied Computer Science and Cognitive Science.
 My [thesis](/pdfs/about/thesis.pdf) compared representations learned by various CNN architectures to those of the human ventral visual pathway.